DaymareOn/Diplomacy/oolite.oxp.Day.Diplomacy.oxp/Diplomacy_readme.txt

     The player is considered fugitive when in systems warring with their flag.
     Anarchies provide no citizenship and have no embassy district.
     The player may buy days of visa in the Embassy district in a neighbouring, non-enemy from the destination, system.
+    Corporate systems, dictatorships and communists refuse docking to the player when stateless and visaless.

 ==============================
 What's currently implemented technically?